manifold-systems/manifold/docs/manifold-templates.md

 ...
     public void demo() {
-      System.out.println(HelloWorld.render("Manifold Templates"));
+      System.out.println(HelloWorld.render("ManTL"));
     }
 ...
 ```

-Which would result in printing "Hello Manifold Templates" to standard out.
+Which would result in printing "Hello ManTL" to standard out.

 If you do not wish to materialize the template as a string, you can use the `renderInto()` method to render templates
 into any `Appendable` object.
 The `renderInto()` method will have the same parameters as `render()` but will take